ShubhMehrotra19/ShubhMehrotra19/README.md

 <br/>

 <p align="left">
-  Did you know...
-I Open Source my designs in the Figma Community 🤭:
+ <p style="font-weight: '600'"> Did you know...
+I Open Source my designs in the Figma Community 🤭:</p>
   <br/>
-<a href="figma.com/@shubhmehrotra" target="blank">Check out my Figma!</a> <p>🙇🏽‍♂️</p>
+<a href="figma.com/@shubhmehrotra" target="blank">Check out my Figma! 🙇🏽‍♂️</a> <br/>
-<a href="www.linkedin.com/in/shubhmehrotra19" target="blank">Connect with me on Linkedin!</a> <p>💙</p>
+<a href="www.linkedin.com/in/shubhmehrotra19" target="blank">Connect with me on Linkedin! 💙</a>
 </p>

 ---

-### Fun Fact:
+### Fun Facts About Me 🎉

-    👉🏽 All the Web Projects that I will be/ have already posted on this are also available on the GitHub page of my alter-ego 😆.
-       (You see...
-I am someone who likes a clean and tidy readme"
+- 👉🏽 All the web projects showcased here are also available on my alter-ego's GitHub page.
+(Because let's admit it, I appreciate a clean and tidy readme! 😄)

-    👉🏽 All the Projects that I post have great Documentation.
-I spend ample time with ChatGPT and other AI tools to enhance the experience of my project viewers!
+- 👉🏽 Each project I share comes with meticulous documentation.
+I invest time with ChatGPT and other AI tools to enhance the viewing experience.

-    👉🏽 All of the Web Projects posted here have been Designed + Developed Solely by me!
-I provide the screenshots of the Figma File and the complete process in the Project Readme!
+- 👉🏽 Every web project featured on this profile is a product of my sole design and development efforts.
+I pridefully present the Figma file screenshots and the comprehensive process in each project readme!

 <br />

 Thank you for visiting my page!
 I have just started designing it too!